GoMining token Achieves Market Capitalization of $64.03 Million (GMT)

-GoMining token (CURRENCY:GMT) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on March 11th.
-Over the last seven days, GoMining token has traded flat against the U.S. dollar.
-GoMining token has a market capitalization of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.
-One GoMining token coin can currently be purchased for approximately $0.44 or 0.00000702 BTC on exchanges.
+GoMining token (GMT) traded flat against the US dollar during the one day period ending at 11:00 AM E.T. on March 15th.
+GoMining token has a total market cap of $64.03 million and approximately $2.05 million worth of GoMining token was traded on exchanges in the last day.
+Over the last week, GoMining token has traded flat against the US dollar.
+One GoMining token coin can currently be purchased for about $0.44 or 0.00000702 BTC on popular cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.